trynoice/website/content/privacy-policy.md

 Stripe](https://stripe.com/privacy).
 Please note that we share your email address with Stripe when you use Stripe Billing for subscriptions.

-We collect and process specific data that these services share with us, such as your plan type and price, subscription start date, billing cycle and payment status.
+We collect and process specific data these services provide us, such as your plan type and price, subscription start date, billing cycle and payment status.
 We use this information to grant you access to Noice Premium and display a billing dashboard in our app.

 > We publish two variants of our Android app, Free and Full.
 The Free variant
-> builds on free and open-source software and relies on Stripe Billing for
+> builds on other free and open-source software and relies on Stripe Billing for
 > subscriptions.
 The Full variant additionally includes proprietary software and
 > uses Google Play In-App Purchases.
 We publish the Free variant on
 > [F-Droid](https://f-droid.org/app/com.github.ashutoshgngwr.noice) and the Full